mauriciomoccelin/neutralize/README.md

 ### Dapper

-If needs Dapper to read data on database with custon query that EFCore, for any rason, can't read use de interface `IDapperRepository`.
+If needs Dapper to read data on database with custom query that EF Core, for any reason, can't read use de interface `Dapper Repository`.

 ```csharp
 public interface IDapperRepository : IDisposable